InbalZelig/anima_biotech_assignment/README.md

 # anima_biotech_assignment

 Provide a viewer app for biologists to analyze the output of IMV (image validation).
-All images from microscopy scans in the company undergo a QA procedure by a Python script named IMV (for Image Validation).
+All images from microscopy scan in the company undergo a QA procedure by a Python script named IMV (for Image Validation).
 The result of IMV is a csv file that stores quality measurements in tabular form.